weigert/TinyEngine/examples/6_Tree/README.md

 All colors can be edited.
 Optionally, a wire-mesh can be displayed on top.
 Leaves and the tree itself can be turned off.

+Note that in order to make sure the leaf positions are randomized but don't change every frame, their position offset is hashed.
+This is done by giving every branch a random ID (which stays the same every tick), which can be used to hash the leaves position offset.
+This allows for generating a particle cloud that doesn't change all the time and stays fixed in 3D space.

 #### Reading

 The model itself is implemented in `tree.h`.
 Here you will also find how the mesh for the tree and particle system for the leaves are generated.